victorshx/kaplan360-api/README.md

 Keeping kaplan360-api running after closing the terminal can be done in a few ways but we recommend using the `PM2` package.
 To set this up:

 1. Install PM2: `npm install pm2 -g`
-2. Add expressCart to PM2: `NODE_ENV=production pm2 start app.js --name "kaplan360-api"`
+2. Add kaplan360-api to PM2: `NODE_ENV=production pm2 start app.js --name "kaplan360-api"`
 3. Check PM2 has our app: `pm2 list`
 4. Save the PM2 config: `pm2 save`
 5. To start/stop: `pm2 start kaplan360-api` / `pm2 stop kaplan360-api`